RunestoneInteractive/thinkcspy/_sources/Exceptions/Exercises.rst

         .. tab:: Question

-            Solve the following non-coding problem to practice your problem solving skills:
+            Solve the following non-coding problem to practice your problem solving skills.

             A farmer is on his way to market with a fox, a chicken, and a bag of corn.
 He must cross a river to get there.
 On the bank of the river is a boat that is big enough only for the farmer and one additional item, so he must take the three across one at a time.